ACT Mission, Vision and Commitments

 - Create targeted strategies to meet the particular needs of people living with and at risk for HIV.

-- Value the rights of individuals to make informed choices that include, but are not limited to, sex, sexuality, reproduction, health care, substance use and treatment.
+- Value the rights of individuals to make informed choices that include, but are not limited to, sex, sexuality, reproduction, health care, substance use and HIV treatment.

 - Employ harm and risk reduction approaches to provide information and education in effort to reduce people's risk of HIV infection.

-- Commit to treating each of our staff, volunteers, service users and community partners with respect.
+- Commit to treating each of our service users, staff, volunteers, and community partners with respect.

 - Share the successes and strengths of our work.